huaweicloud/terraform-provider-huaweicloud/website/docs/d/vpc_subnet_ids_v1.html.md

 The following attributes are exported:

-* `ids` - A list of all the subnet ids found.
+* `ids` - A set of all the subnet ids found.
 This data source will fail if none are found.